Advantage Family Law

 Experience You Can Trust

 Christopher Bungay, our senior lawyer and founder, has been representing clients across Canada since 2003.
 He has significant experience in mediating and settling legal disputes.
-Chris is always mindful of the amount of money his clients should be spending.
 Whenever possible, he uses his negotiation skills to resolve matters in a peaceful way instead of fighting in a courtroom.

 Experience You Can Trust

 Christopher Bungay, our senior lawyer and founder, has been representing clients across Canada since 2003.
 He has significant experience in mediating and settling legal disputes.
-Chris is always mindful of the amount of money his clients should be spending.
 Whenever possible, he uses his negotiation skills to resolve matters in a peaceful way instead of fighting in a courtroom.

 Family Law and Only Family Law – We are Focused on Your Needs